 Unfortunately, sensitive skin can be another complicated layer in the historically uncomfortable process of picking out a lube.
-But there’s nothing wrong with using lube (it great!), and according to Dr. Adeline Coleman, MD, FACOG of the En Santé Clinic, dryness is a problem affecting more women than you might think.
-About 17 percent of women between the ages of 18 and 50 deal with vaginal dryness, and women 25 percent of women 50 and older deal with the same, according to Women’s Health Concern, a U.K.-based charity that provides health education and resources for women.
+But there’s nothing wrong with using lube (it's great!), and according to Dr. Adeline Coleman, MD, FACOG of the En Santé Clinic, dryness is a problem affecting more women than you might think.
+About 17 percent of premenopausal women between the ages of 18 and 50 deal with vaginal dryness, and roughly half of menopausal women deal with vaginal dryness and related issues.

 “The number of women who suffer from vaginal dryness is often understated.
 Typically, when we speak of vaginal dryness we think of women in their late 40s, 50s, and beyond.
 This is because this condition is more commonly associated with women who have decreased estrogen levels due to menopause,” says Coleman.
 “We know, however, younger women also suffer from vaginal dryness due to contraceptive medications, stress, breastfeeding, or as a result of frequent vaginal infections.”
 Vaginal dryness is also a huge contributor to painful sex, and the American College of Obstetricians and Gynecologists reports that, three out of four women experience painful sex at some point in their lives.
 While there are plenty of causes for this, lube can often help if there are no major underlying factors.